odan/rocky/README.md

 # Blini

-A PHP micro framework based on PSR-7 / PSR-15 standards.
+A micro framework for PHP.

 ## Requirements